Tennis-Djokovic back to winning ways in Rome after U.S. Open default | Sports-Games

 Tennis-Djokovic back to winning ways in Rome after U.S. Open default

-Novak Djokovic turned the page on his contentious U.S. Open exit and began his claycourt season with a convincing 6-3 6-2 victory over wildcard Salvatore Caruso in the second round of the Italian Open on Wednesday.
+Novak Djokovic said he was relieved to turn the page on his contentious U.S. Open exit as he began his claycourt season with a solid victory in his first match at the Italian Open on Wednesday.

+The world number one, who was disqualified in New York after accidentally hitting a line judge with a ball during his fourth round match, defeated Italian wildcard Salvatore Caruso 6-3 6-2 to move into the third round in Rome.
+Djokovic's default in New York was met with heavy criticism by former players and fans on social media but the Serb said he was able to disconnect himself from the outside noise.

+"I wouldn't say I recovered happiness... because I'm happy regardless of tennis," Djokovic told a news conference.
+"I was actually looking forward to an official match as soon as possible after what happened in New York as I feel the sentiment on court needs to be positive."

 ALSO READ